patrickphat/hugo-site/content/posts/what-i-learned-during-3-month-internship/index.md

 ## 4. Make a fast and good decision
 I felt into an overthinking trap that takes me a lot of time finding optimal solutions for every problem I encountered.
 Solving problems in the industry can be a whole lot different compared to their counterparts in academia.
-In academia, you usually want optimal solutions, but in industry, you have more things to optimize: time, cost, computing resources, etc. When optimal solutions take time, find a good solution instead.
+In academia, you usually want optimal algorithms, state-of-the-art result, but in industry, you have more things to optimize: time, cost, computing resources, etc. When optimal solutions take time, find a good solution instead.

 ## 5. Take extreme ownership